In these exercises, we will use the STRING database through its respective web interface. The exercises will teach you how to:

 - understand the query parameters and customize searches

-- retrieve a STITCH network for chemical compound of interest
+- inspect functional enrichment for a network of interest

 1.1 Single protein query